Citizenship Amendment Act protests: Casualties

 As of 4 January, 21 people were killed by police firing guns during the CAA protests in Uttar Pradesh, 3 killed in Karnataka and 5 in Assam.
-All the three states were ruled by BJP.
-Overall, 27 people were killed by police firing guns in the whole of India.
-With 19 killed and 1,246 people arrested based on 372 FIRs lodged in the state, UP was the worst affected state with the biggest police crackdown in India.
+Overall, 27 people were killed in the whole of India.
+With 19 killed and 1,246 people arrested based on 372 FIRs lodged in the state, UP was the most affected state with the biggest police crackdown in India.